apache/systemds/spark-mlcontext-programming-guide.md

 [`Univar-Stats.dml`](https://raw.githubusercontent.com/apache/systemml/master/scripts/algorithms/Univar-Stats.dml)
 file, we see in the comments that it can take 4 input parameters, `$X`, `$TYPES`, `$CONSOLE_OUTPUT`, and `$STATS`.
-Input parameters are typically useful when executing SystemML in Standalone mode, Spark batch mode, or Hadoop batch mode.
+Input parameters are typically useful when executing SystemDS in Standalone mode, Spark batch mode, or Hadoop batch mode.
 For example, `$X` specifies the location in the file system where the input data matrix is located, `$TYPES` specifies the location in the file system where the input types matrix is located, `$CONSOLE_OUTPUT` specifies whether or not labeled statistics should be output to the console, and `$STATS` specifies the location in the file system where the output matrix should be written.